cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 * Determine impacts
 * Determine the actual risk (expected losses)

-Interestingly, Adam Gordon’s using “risk” within these substeps in a way that’s much closer to the Exam Cram than to the previous episode’s definitions.
+Interestingly, Adam Gordon's using "risk" within these substeps in a way that's much closer to the Exam Cram than to the previous episode's definitions.

 Key risk types: